GroupHQ/group-sync/README.md

 #### Join and Leave Requests
 Along with streams of events, Group Sync currently allows users to send requests to join or leave groups, as well as to retrieve a user’s current member.
-Join and leave requests use the fire-and-forget request model, where the client should expect no immediate response.
-Instead, a response is sent through their private update stream once the request succeeds or fails.
+Join and leave requests are published to the event queue to be processed asynchronously.
+The results of these requests is sent back on both the public and private event streams (note, realized it's not really a good idea to process it asynchronously since an immediate response is expected. will need to change this eventually).

 #### Retrieving Current Member Info
-For retrieving a user’s current member, the request-response model is used.
-The client uses their RSocket connection to authenticate their request for their current member.
+For retrieving a user’s current member, the client uses their RSocket connection to authenticate their request for their current member.
 A response is returned with the user's member info if they have one.
 This information includes the current group a user's member is in.

 ## Setting up the Development Environment